Allderish History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The name Allderish is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
 The name was taken on by someone who worked as a the Old English personal name Aldrich, meaning old ruler, and refers to "a son of Aldrich."
-CITATION[CLOSE]

 Early Origins of the Allderish family

 The surname Allderish was first found in the counties of Sussex, Suffolk, and Surrey, where the Allderish family held a family seat from very early times.
 The family had the Saxon spellings of Alderich, Ealdric, or possibly Aelfric before the Conquest.

 Aldridge is a town in Staffordshire (now the West Midlands) that dates back to the Domesday Book where it was listed as Alrewic and literally means "dwelling or farm among alders" having derived from the Old English word alor + wic.

 The parish was originally in the union of Walsall, in the hundred of Offlow, comprised 7,752 acres and was anciently held by Robert, a tenant of William fitzAnsculf and was worth 15 shillings.

 In Somerset, William Ailrich was listed there, 1 Edward III (during the first year of Edward III's reign.)